See how to get the compensation you deserve after a car accident. Learn how to make a strong claim and deal with the auto insurance company.

 - Amount of economic damages: Compensation is largely based on verifiable hard costs, like medical bills and lost wages.

 - Severity of injuries: Minor injuries have lower payouts, with a nominal amount for pain and suffering.
 Severe, potentially disabling injuries are high-dollar injury claims.

 - Auto insurance policy limits: Many drivers only carry the state’s minimum requirement for auto insurance limits.
 If your injuries are severe, there won’t be enough insurance money to cover your damages.
 Similarly, if several people are injured in a crash, the at-fault driver may not have adequate coverage to go around.

 Determining another driver’s fault for an accident requires evidence showing they did something wrong, or failed to do what any reasonable driver would do under the circumstances.

 Evidence proving fault can include traffic citations, witness statements, accident photos, cell phone records, the other driver’s blood alcohol concentration (BAC), and more.
 The police report can also help establish the other driver’s fault and show that you did nothing to cause the collision.
 This is one reason why it’s critical to call 911 after an accident.

-- Determining Liability After a Car Accident
+- Determining Who’s At Fault After an Accident

-- How Predetermined Fault Affects Car Accident Claims
+- How No-Fault Car Accident Claims Work

 Does fault matter when getting car accident compensation?